 Steven has also been consistently recommended by the Legal 500 Caribbean for his work in Bermuda since 2015, and is identified as a ‘Leading Individual’ and more recently as a ‘Next Generation Partner’.
 Sources have described him as “exemplary in dealing with cases”.
 International Who’s Who Legal 2019 lists him as a ‘Future Leader’.

-Steven is a member of the Chartered Institute of Arbitrators (Bermuda), the Recovery and Insolvency Specialists Association (RISA, Bermuda) and the Chancery Bar Association.
+Steven is a Fellow of the Chartered Institute of Arbitrators (Bermuda) and a member of the Recovery and Insolvency Specialists Association (RISA, Bermuda) and the Chancery Bar Association.
 He is called to the Bars of England and Wales and Bermuda.

 - Enforcement of Judgments – Law and Practice – Chambers and Partners Global Guides – August 2020

 - GLOBAL CLOUD EXCHANGE (GCX).
 Advised and represented an ad hoc group of bondholders holding $350 million of bond debt in respect of Bermuda winding up proceedings and the debt restructuring of GCX and its affiliates in a US Chapter 11 Plan;